jiradeto/gsoc-summary/README.md

 ### New shader generator Tool

-GraphicsFuzz has equiped with a new tool called Known Value Shader Generator which generates a shader job from the given RGBA colors.
-This tool mutates the numeric inputs by applying various transformations which eventually generates the mutated expressions that guarantee to produce the original input value.
-Currently, the tool has a limited set of transformations.
-The next steps for this tool involve extending transformations set.
+GraphicsFuzz has now equiped with a new tool called Known Value Shader Generator which generates a shader job from the given RGBA colors.
+This tool mutates the numeric inputs by applying various transformations which eventually generates the mutated expressions that guarantee to produce the original input values.
+With the help of this tool, we have a brand new way to generate a variant shader just by simply providing the expected values.

 The following PRs involve implementing a new shader generator tool.

 [#625](https://github.com/google/graphicsfuzz/pull/625): WIP: add skeleton classes for the new primitive mutation